Madhya Bharat: Politics

-The nominal head of Madhya Bharat state was Rajpramukh.
+The nominal head of Madhya Bharat state was Rajpramukh (Governor).
 It had also the post of an Uparajpramukh.
 The state had a Vidhan Sabha of 99 members, who were elected from 79 constituencies (59 single member and 20 double member).
 There were 9 Lok Sabha constituencies in the state (7 single member and 2 double member).

 Jivaji Rao Scindia was Rajpramukh of the state from 28 May 1948 to 31 October 1956 and Liladhar Joshi was the first Chief Minister.
 He was succeeded by Gopi Krishna Vijayvargiya in May 1949.
-On 18 October 1950, Takhatmal jain (Jalori) became the third Chief Minister of Madhya Bharat.
+On 18 October 1950, Takhatmal Jalori became the third Chief Minister of Madhya Bharat.